 In recent years, high-profile lawsuits by the Institute for Justice and the ACLU on behalf of innocent owners resisting civil forfeitures have created momentum for reform.
 Several states, including Montana, New Mexico, and California, have changed or repealed forfeiture laws to require prosecutors to convict a person of a crime before their property is taken (or placed other limits on law enforcement to protect innocent property owners).
 All told, nearly 20 states have enacted some kind of civil forfeiture reform in recent years, and in 2015, former Attorney General Eric Holder implemented policies to limit the use of civil forfeiture laws by federal officials in some cases.

-But President Trump made headlines last month when he expressed support for civil forfeiture, and Attorney General Jeff Sessions is on record as a strong opponent of forfeiture reform during his years as a senator.
+But Donald Trump made headlines when he expressed support for civil forfeiture, and Attorney General Jeff Sessions is on record as a strong opponent of forfeiture reform during his years as a senator.
 Law enforcement agencies frequently lobby against such reforms, arguing that civil forfeiture helps police keep ill-gotten money out of the hands of serious criminals, but this is contrary to the evidence: civil forfeiture laws don’t mainly affect big-time criminals or drug kingpins.
 A recent report by the Drug Policy Alliance, for instance, showed that 94 percent of forfeitures in California are less than $5,000 in value.

 The right to keep what is yours, and the security of knowing that government will protect that right, is fundamental to a just society.
 Civil forfeiture is one of the worst abuses of property rights: ending the practice should be high on the agenda of anyone defending liberty today.